manuelbernhardt/Functional-Specification-Boilerplate/functional-specification.markdown

 ###Purpose and Scope

-Define what the App's purpose is, for example "To give users alternate access experience to their facebook account".
+Define what the App's purpose is, for example "To give users alternate access experience to their Facebook account".

 Outline the Scope, this is the boundaries the App will work within, so for example: This App will not be supporting the Chinese market only the EU.